Oneo64/Starlattice/Technology/PlasmaticWeaponry.md

 - **Relative Muzzle Velocity:** 400 m/s
 - **Effective Range:** ~200 meters

-A KAG MN-12, shortened to MN-12, is a plasmatic pistol manufactured in the Kagalarian Empire.
-It uses a mrokek core.
+A KAG MN-12, shortened to MN-12, is a plasmatic pistol manufactured by KAG Armoury and is the standard issue pistol of the army and law enforcement.
 Its containment field generator holds the plasma bolts using 1 kilojoule of energy.

 #### AON-9 (Avtit Olgor Nogen 9)
 - **Type:** Automatic plasmatic pistol